jamespmernin/Loopy-Lab/README.md

-# Iteration Practice Lab YAY
+# Iteration Practice Homework YAY

 _During this exercise students will practice:_
 - Using both `for` and `while` loops to solve basic coding tasks